stagex-mirror/stagex/README.md

 Every image is "from scratch" and contains an empty filesystem with the installed package.
-Because StageX images comply with OCI specifications, they run without modification across Docker, Podman, containerd, and any other compliant runtime — reducing single points of failure in the runtime layer.
+Because StageX images comply with OCI specifications, they run without modification across Docker, Podman, containerd, and any other compliant runtime, reducing single points of failure in the runtime layer.
 Distribution is handled through established tooling (skopeo, oras) with built-in support for security hardening, sandboxing, and provenance tracking.
 Immutable images facilitate atomic upgrades and rollbacks, enhancing